Linda Harrison: Planet of the Apes

 In later years, Harrison said she was conscious of the film's socio-political undertones:

 "We were the flower children.
 We were the baby boomers.
 We were at war.
 We were changing and making transitions.
 What was seeping through people's consciousness in that era was a fear of Russia and a fear of the bomb...
 It revealed what a lot of us were feeling but couldn't talk about, and that was the race issue."

 Planet of the Apes premiered in February 1968.
 The film was a hit upon its release, as well as a critical and commercial success.
 In the opening credits, Harrison was billed under the tag "introducing Linda Harrison"; although she had appeared in three previous films.
 Zanuck wanted to draw attention to Harrison because he felt the role would catapult her to stardom.
 Harrison impressed audiences with her hourglass figure, long dark hair, and large brown eyes, which, in the absence of spoken dialogue, did most of her acting, though some critics were unimpressed.
 Renata Adler of the New York Times dismissed Harrison as “Heston's Neanderthal flower girl.
 She wiggles her hips when she wants to say something."
 The success of Planet of the Apes spawned four sequels, an animated cartoon series, a live-action TV series, a remake by Tim Burton, and a reboot that spawned four films.
 Heston and Harrison appeared in the first sequel, Beneath the Planet of the Apes.
 Three decades later, Harrison had a brief cameo in the 2001 reboot, which also featured Heston.

 On August 27, 1998, the Academy of Motion Picture Arts and Sciences presented a 30th anniversary screening of Planet of the Apes.
-Harrison attended, along with Heston, Kim Hunter, Roddy McDowell and John Chambers.
+Harrison attended, along with Heston, Kim Hunter, Roddy McDowall and John Chambers.
 The film was also an inductee of the 2001 National Film Registry list.